csswizardry/csswizardry.github.com/_posts/2011-10-27-the-css-wizardry-build-along-is-go.markdown

 wordpress_id: 3267
 categories:
 - Web Development
-tag:
-- Build-along
+tags:
   - CSS
   - HTML
 ---

 Okay, so you decided it wouldn't be boring and that I'm not big-headed in thinking that people might actually want to watch me coding, so I'm quite excited to announce that [the build-along](/2011/10/build-along-testing-the-water/) will be going ahead!